What is a corneal ulcer?

 - Wearing extended-wear contact lenses

-- Not cleaning your lenses and lens case as your eye care professional recommends
+- Not cleaning your lenses and lens case as your eye care provider advises

 - Exposing your contact lenses to water

-Having a weak immune system due to another medical condition may also increase your risk of getting a corneal ulcer.
+Having a weak immune system due to another health condition may also raise your risk of getting a corneal ulcer.

 What are the symptoms of a corneal ulcer?

-If you have a corneal ulcer, you might have one or more of the following symptoms:
+If you have a corneal ulcer, you may have 1 or more of these symptoms:

 - Severe eye pain

-- The sensation that something is in your eye
+- The feeling that something is in your eye

 - Sensitivity to light